Check out our newest campus in Gramercy! Explore here.

 When children are surrounded by the right tools, they’re empowered to play and learn independently and in small groups.

-• When it comes to storing your child’s learning supplies, whether you’re talking about small manipulatives or art supplies, keep supplies neatly organized in bins and stored where your child can see it (think their eye level).
+• When it comes to storing your child’s learning supplies, whether you’re talking about small manipulatives or art supplies, keep supplies neatly organized in bins and stored where your child can see them—within the bottom 36–48 inches of shelving (their eye level).

 • From math to imagination to art to literacy, each Vivvi classroom has dedicated areas designed specifically for learning to come alive through play.